-The Happiness Research Institute empower cities, communities and government to develop strategies to achieve greater subjective well-being for their citizens.
-Learn more us
+Happiness research is applicable in range of different situations.
+The Happiness Research Institute empowers cities, communities and government to develop strategies to achieve greater subjective well-being for their citizens.
+Learn more

 KEYNOTES, PANELS AND ROUNDTABLES

-Published by Earth Institute at Columbia University, the World Happiness Report reflects a worldwide demand for more attention to happiness and absence of misery as criteria for government policy.
-Download the latest report
+Published by Earth Institute at Columbia University and commissioned by the United Nations, the World Happiness Report measures happiness around the world.
+The report reflects a worldwide political interest in hapiness and a demand for more attention to happiness and absence of misery as criteria for government policy.

 "We will start measuring our progress as a country not just by how our economy is growing, but by how our lives are improving, not just by our standard of living, but by our quality of life."